The Cultural Hotspot of Belfast: Cathedral Quarter

-Taking its name from St. Anne’s Cathedral, the Cathedral Quarter is home to a bustling culture and arts scene, cozy pubs, underground music venues and a host of contemporary restaurants.
+Taking its name from St. Anne’s Cathedral, the Cathedral Quarter is home to a bustling culture and arts scene, cosy pubs, underground music venues and a host of contemporary restaurants.

 The Cathedral Quarter in Belfast is a developing area of the city.
 It also contains the former “Little Italy” area.
 The Cathedral Quarter extends out to the old merchant quarter of the city.